demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 * **--ignore-support-level**
 Whether to skip validations based on their support level or not.
 * **--run-old-validate**
 Whether to run the old validate flow or not.
-Alternatively, you can configure the RUN_OLD_VALIDATE env variable.
+Alternatively, you can configure the RUN_OLD_VALIDATE env variable
 * **--skip-new-validate**
 Whether to skip the new validate flow or not.
 Alternatively, you can configure the SKIP_NEW_VALIDATE env variable.